Zayn Malik Defends Ex-Girlfriend Gigi Hadid On Twitter: ‘She’s The Most Amazing Woman I’ve Ever Known’

 “And does nothing but love and support me when lord knows I don’t deserve it,” he added.

 His tirade didn’t stop there.
-In a third tweet, the former One Direction band member told his followers to “@” him so he can put them “the f**k” straight, and told them to “shut [their] f**king mouth” if they don’t know anything in a fourth.
+In a third tweet, the former One Direction band member told his followers to “at” him so he can put them “the f**k” straight, and told them to “shut [their] f**king mouth” if they don’t know anything.

-Zayn’s defense of his on-again-off-again girlfriend comes after a series of three tweets sent out on Wednesday, April 3, and accused someone of not being “the person you said you were” in the last of his posts.
+Zayn’s defense of his on-again, off-again girlfriend comes after a series of three tweets sent out on Wednesday, April 3, and accused someone of not being “the person you said you were” in the last of his posts.

-The 26-year-old’s short rant left many of his 28.3 million followers confused as to who his messages were directed towards.
-Some, however, were quick to assume that he was taking aim at the 23-year-old supermodel, especially after rumors began churning that she has allegedly started dating Selena Gomez’s ex-boyfriend Samuel Krost.
+The 26-year-old’s short rant left many of his 28.3 million followers confused as to who his messages were directed toward.
+Some, however, were quick to assume that he was taking aim at the 23-year-old supermodel, especially after rumors began churning that she has allegedly started dating Selena Gomez’s ex-boyfriend, Samuel Krost.

 Zayn Malik Goes on an Explicit Rant While Declaring Gigi Hadid 'the Most Amazing Woman' https://t.co/quLTi3qg8B